SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-site-classification.md

 ```

 > [!NOTE]
-> Please, consider that it takes a while (about 1 hour or more) to have the settings available in the UI of Office 365.
+> Consider that it takes a while (about 1 hour or more) to have the settings available in the UI of Office 365.

-About the code snippet above, it worth it to say that at the time of this writing you have to use the preview version of the AzureAD cmdlets, but pretty soon you will be able to use the RTM version.
-Once you have installed the AzureAD cmdlets, you simply need to connect to the target Azure AD tenant, which is backing your target SharePoint Online tenant.
+About the previous code snippet, it worth saying that at the time of this writing you have to use the preview version of the Azure AD cmdlets, but soon you will be able to use the RTM version.
+After you have installed the Azure AD cmdlets, you simply need to connect to the target Azure AD tenant, which is backing your target SharePoint Online tenant.

-Using the _Get-AzureADDirectorySettingTemplate_ cmdlet you get a reference to the 'Setting Template' for the 'Unified Groups', which is the one with _DisplayName_ of 'Group.Unified'.
+Using the **Get-AzureADDirectorySettingTemplate** cmdlet, you get a reference to the **Setting Template** for the **Unified Groups**, which is the one with **DisplayName** of **Group.Unified**.

-Once you have the template, you can configure the settings of that template by creating a new _DirectorySetting_ and providing the setting values through a dictionary.
+After you have the template, you can configure the settings of that template by creating a new **DirectorySetting** and providing the setting values through a dictionary.

-The main settings, from a 'Site Classification' perspective are:
+The main settings, from a site classification perspective are:
-* **UsageGuidelinesUrl**: the URL of a page where you can explain what are the different classification options.
-A link to that page will show up in the site creation form and in the header of every classified site.
+* **UsageGuidelinesUrl**: the URL of a page where you can explain the different classification options.
+A link to that page shows up in the site creation form and in the header of every classified site.
-* **ClassificationList**: a comma separated list of values for the 'Site Classification' options list.
+* **ClassificationList**: a comma separated list of values for the site classification options list.
-* **DefaultClassification**: the default value for the 'Site Classification'.
+* **DefaultClassification**: the default value for the site classification.

-### Enabling 'Site Classification' with PnP Core Library
+### Enable site classification with PnP Core library

-Another option that you have to enable the 'Site Classification' capability is to leverage the PnP Core Library, which provides few extension methods to manage classification in C# code.
+Another option that you have to enable the site classification capability is to leverage the PnP Core library, which provides a few extension methods to manage classification in C# code.

-For example, to enable the 'Site Classification' you can write C# code like the one illustrated below.
+For example, to enable the site classification, you can write C# code like the following.

 ```csharp
 // Connect to the admin central of your tenant